adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 - increases consistency of movement
 - allows higher velocities with less muscular effort

+Understanding where energy is generated, where it is absorbed, and how much is passed from one segment to the next is central to using biomechanics in player development.

 ## From Power to Energy

 Although we compute power instantaneously, energy must always be computed by integrating that power over time: